-We have derived the selected historical consolidated financial data presented below for, and as of the end of, each of the years in the five-year period ended December 31, 2002 from our consolidated financial statements.
-You should read the selected consolidated financial data set forth below in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes, included elsewhere in this annual report.
+We have derived the selected historical consolidated financial data presented below for, and as of the end of, each of the years in the five-year period ended December 31, 2002 from our restated consolidated financial statements.
+You should read the selected consolidated financial data set forth below in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our restated consolidated financial statements and the related notes, included elsewhere in this annual report.

-The summary consolidated financial data below reflects the following transactions on a historical basis (i) our 1999 acquisition of K4 from Anam Semiconductor, Inc. ("ASI") for \$582.0 million together with its related financing, (ii) our 2000 acquisitions of K1, K2 and K3 from ASI for \$950.0 million and equity investment in ASI of \$459.0 million together with the related financing for the acquisitions and investment, (iii) our 2001 acquisitions of Amkor Iwate Corporation, Sampo Semiconductor Corporation and Taiwan Semiconductor Technology Corporation (a prior equity investment) and (iv) our 2002 acquisitions of semiconductor packaging businesses from Citizen Watch Co., Ltd. and Agilent Technologies, Inc. We historically marketed the output of fabricated semiconductor wafers provided by a wafer fabrication foundry owned and operated by ASI.
+The summary consolidated financial data below reflects the following transactions on a historical basis (i) our 1999 acquisition of K4 from Anam Semiconductor, Inc. (ASI) for \$582.0 million together with its related financing, (ii) our 2000 acquisitions of K1, K2 and K3 from ASI for \$950.0 million and equity investment in ASI of \$459.0 million together with the related financing for the acquisitions and investment, (iii) our 2001 acquisitions of Amkor Iwate Corporation, Sampo Semiconductor Corporation and Taiwan Semiconductor Technology Corporation (a prior equity investment) and (iv) our 2002 acquisitions of semiconductor packaging businesses from Citizen Watch Co., Ltd. and Agilent Technologies, Inc. We historically marketed the output of fabricated semiconductor wafers provided by a wafer fabrication foundry owned and operated by ASI.
 On February 28, 2003, we sold our wafer fabrication services business to ASI.
-Beginning with the first quarter of 2003, we will reflect our wafer fabrication services segment as a discontinued operation and restate our historical results.
+We restated our historical results to reflect our wafer fabrication services segment as a discontinued operation.

-YEAR ENDED DECEMBER 31,

-2002 2001 2000 1999 1998

-(IN THOUSAN IDS, EXCEPT PER SHARE DATA)

-INCOME STATEMENT DATA: Net revenues:

-Packaging and test services Wafer fabrication services \$1,406,178 233,529 \$1,336,674 181,188 \$2,009,701 377,593 \$1,617,235 292,737 \$1,452,285 115,698

-Total net revenues 1,639,707 1,517,862 2,387,294 1,909,972 1,567,983
+2002 2001 2000 1999 1998 (IN THOUSANDS , EXCEPT PER SHARE DATA) INCOME STATEMENT DATA: Net revenues \$1,406,178 \$1,336,674 \$2,009,701 \$1,617,235 \$1,452,285 Cost of revenues 1,310,563 1,284,423 1,442,320 1,297,358 1,208,806 Gross profit 95,615 52,251 567,381 319,877 243,479